Narrative Fallacies and How to Avoid Them

 P

-Psychological gain projection — A narrative fallacy used in service of narrative frontloading in which speculative psychological gains are projected onto another person in an attempt to discredit their evidence, testimony, or reasoning.
+Psychological gain projection — A narrative fallacy used in service of narrative frontloading in which speculative psychological gains are projected onto another person in an attempt to distort evidence, testimony, or reasoning that would otherwise clarify the behavior of that person as an actor in the case.
+It can also be used to discredit a researcher or commentator on the case without honestly examining their evidence and reasoning first.

-In both examples, a frontloaded narrative is established that creates a preemptive bias against evidence presented by the target of the projection.
+In examples 2 and 3, a frontloaded narrative is established that creates a preemptive bias against evidence presented by the target of the projection.
 The secondary gains projected onto the target are speculative and intangible psychological gains rather than tangible secondary gains (identification of concrete material gains that can be used to evaluate credibility).

 S